SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 #### Note about upgrading from SCS Domain Manager to native integration

-In case the Identity API was upgraded from an older version where the policy-based Domain Manager implementation of SCS described in the [implementation notes for this standard](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0302-w1-domain-manager-implementation-notes.md) was still in use, the policies described there MUST be removed (except for the "`is_domain_managed_role`" rule).
+In case the Identity API was upgraded from an older version where the policy-based Domain Manager implementation of SCS described in the [implementation notes for this standard](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0302-w1-domain-manager-implementation-notes.md) was still in use, the policies described there MUST be removed.
+The only exception to this is the "`is_domain_managed_role`" rule in case any adjustments have been made to that rule and the CSP wants to preserve them.

 ### For OpenStack Keystone 2024.1 or below